prashijp/Capstone-Project/Airline_Sentiment_SW.md

     ## Metadata:  corpus specific: 1, document level (indexed): 0
     ## Content:  documents: 5
     ##
-    ## [1] Yesterday on my way from EWR to FLL just after take-off. :)\n#wheelsup #JetBlueSoFly http://t.co/9xkiy0Kq2j
+    ## [1]  still waiting.
+Just hit one hour.
-    ## [2] I hope so because I fly very often and would hate to change airlines.
+    ## [2]  although I'm not happy you Cancelled Flighted my flight home tomorrow (phx to atl then dca) I am happy on how easy it was to rebook
-    ## [3] flight 1041 to Savannah, GA
+    ## [3]  Hello - been on hold for extremely long time.
+Have confirmation # &amp; can't get boarding pass.
+Have tried numerous times!!
-    ## [4] They weren't on any flight, they just came Late Flight.
-Your JetBlue employee just informed us!
+    ## [4]  I'm teaching new #travelers how to research, #budget &amp; #save for a trip today! http://t.co/Qll48r57ep
-    ## [5] everyone is here but our pilots are no where to be found and my last flight the plane was dirty that I had to clean my area &amp; seat!
+    ## [5]  Very frustrated for the loooooong wait time to speak to a live person!!!
+Cannot get boarding pass for flight tomorrow!!

 ### Clean the corpus